FOLLOW US - INSTAGRAM

 Welcome,

-Our Wicked Fish strives to help New England consumers, especially those in Massachusetts, become more knowledgeable about their local seafood.
+Our Wicked Fish strives to help New England consumers, especially those in Massachusetts, become more knowledgeable about their local seafood options.
 In doing so, we want to generate a more sustainable and localized seafood industry in New England.

 Did you know that over 90% of all seafood consumed in the U.S. is imported?